conjohnerton/conjohnerton.github.io/pages/posts/gotta-go-fast.md

 3. I feel like I have more control over my relationship with food: **when** and **what** I eat.
     - No more cravings, much less hangry.

-### Alright, what are you trying to sell me quickly?
+### Are you going to sell me something?

+Nope.
 Nothing.
 That's right.
 (I hate when people try to sell me stuff too) My favorite thing about this lifehack is that you don't need anything to do it.
 It's minimalist in nature.
 You just change your behavior a little bit and you get those benefits listed above.
 Absolutely based.

 ---